dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 loading bay, who they then learn is missing.

-While reporting the news to Miguel, a third character steps in with news of a distress call made by the commander, saying that a commander of bronx division he has been captured.
+While reporting the news to Miguel, a third character steps in with news of a distress call made by the commander, saying that an informant operating in Bronx he has been captured.

 There will be options for smalltalk with characters around the area that may play larger roles later on.
 1: NSF Quartermaster (Location: Staff Canteen)